Types of Degrees Computer Engineering Majors Are Getting

 Amount of Education Required for Careers Related to Computer Engineering

-Some degrees associated with CE may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with computer engineering tech require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

-Find out what the typical degree level is for CE careers below.
+Find out what the typical degree level is for computer engineering tech careers below.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||7.6%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||13.6%|